sLaYerUnleAsheD/100-days-of-code/log.md

 **Today's Progress**: Update!
 Today I applied the concept of positioning elements on the website in a good and solid manner.

 **Thoughts:** I think I took a lot of time in doing this but it will be worth it someday.

+### Day 5: April 09, 2022

+**Today's Progress**: Update!
+The home screen is ready with some Javascript animations on startup, I learned various css properties today as well :)

+**Thoughts:** I got late and its beyond 12AM but I guess as long as I'm doing 1 hr daily its fine.